Manufacture Your Day by KNOWING THE DIFFERENCE BETWEEN SMART AND WISE

 A good coach knows what questions to ask and when it is time to shut up and listen.
 The most influential coaches help their clients to look at their challenges from a different perspective and move them into action.

-I have learned at Dale Carnegie that “most people are in a rut and they stay in a rut because they don’t use their ability to get things done.”
+I have learned from Dale Carnegie that “most people are in a rut and they stay in a rut because they don’t use their ability to get things done.”

 A trained coach can help people to get out of that rut.